HugoGit39/project.1.sia.wi/README.md

 ## Authors and Citation

-- H. Klarenberg - Author DISC, maintainer
+- <a href="https://stress-in-action.nl/hugo-klarenberg/">H. Klarenberg - Author DISC, maintainer
 - <a href="https://stress-in-action.nl/artemis-stefani/">A. Stefani</a> - Author RT2
 - <a href="https://stress-in-action.nl/myrte-schoenmakers/">M.A.
 Schoenmakers</a> - Author RT2
 - <a href="https://stress-in-action.nl/melisa-saygin/">M. Saygin</a> - Author RT2